Jumpaku/cyamli/cyamli-docs.md

 ### Options

 * `-help[=<boolean>]`, `-h[=<boolean>]`  (default=`false`):
-  shows description of generate subcommand
+  shows description of generate subcommand.

 ### Subcommands

+* dart:
+  generates CLI for your app written in Dart.

 * docs:
   generates documentation for your CLI app.